Return to the Blog Home Page

 Barn owl egg-laying

-The female barn owl has laid her first egg!
+The female barn owl has laid her first egg on 27th March!
 I noticed a change in her behaviour on Sunday.
 She began to sit for long periods in the nest scrape at the back of the box, as though she were practicing brooding.
 Then, four days later, she began heaving, her tail lifted, as though her contractions had begun.
 Sure enough she stood up a short while later to reveal a perfect white egg.
 She immediately sat back down on the egg and began to incubate it.
 Barn owls differ from some other birds of prey in that they incubate their eggs from the moment the first one is laid.
 As a consequence the chicks hatch at different times and can vary considerably in size.

 Click to play video